Backend module configuration parameters

 command

-Possible choices: test-connect, listen, schema, send-request, shell, generate
+Possible choices: test-connect, listen, schema, send-request, compute, shell, generate

 Sub-commands